 Concerning the storage of imaging data, both the X-H1 and the X Typ 113 write their files to SDXC cards.
 The X-H1 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the X Typ 113 only has one slot.
 The X-H1 supports UHS-II cards (on both slots), while the X Typ 113 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-H1 and Leica X (Typ 113) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-H1 has a microphone port, which is missing on the X Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Fujifilm X-H1 (unlike the X Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-H1 and the X Typ 113 are recent models that are part of the current product line-up.
-The X Typ 113 replaced the earlier Leica X2, while the X-H1 does not have a direct predecessor.
+The X-H1 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X Typ 113 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X Typ 113 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.